Around District 9800

 Latest News

-Thank you to all those Rotarians in District 9800 who have provided wide and varied content for the March issue - keep it up.
-Our April issue already has reports on a variety of projects.
-And just a reminder please share what you are doing.
-If you have any questions on how to submit, contact networker@rotary9800.org We do prefer your contributions in the template provided and with high resolution pictures NOT included in the story but attached separately.
-Look forward to seeing your stories.
+Thank you again to our contributors.
+Remember submit your stories in the Word Template provided to networker@rotary9800.org We do prefer your contributions in the template provided and with high resolution pictures NOT included in the story but attached separately.
+Look forward to seeing your stories and events.

 Subscribe to Networker